Error estimates for a pointwise tracking optimal control problem of a semilinear elliptic equation: Numerical example

 \section{Numerical example}

-In this section we conduct a numerical experiment that illustrates the performance of the scheme of section \ref{sec:fem_control_problem} when is used to approximate the solution to \eqref{def:cost_func}--\eqref{def:box_constraints}.
+In this section, we conduct a numerical experiment that illustrates the performance of the fully and semidiscrete schemes of sections \ref{sec:fully_discrete} and \ref{sec:variational_discretization}, respectively, when are used to approximate the solution to \eqref{def:cost_func}--\eqref{def:box_constraints}.
 The numerical experiment has been carried out with the help of a code that was implemented using \texttt{C++}.
-All matrices have been assembled exactly and global linear systems were solved using the multifrontal massively parallel sparse direct solver (MUMPS) \cite{MUMPS1,MUMPS2}.
+All matrices have been assembled exactly and global linear systems were solved using the multifrontal massively parallel sparse direct solver (MUMPS) \cite{MUMPS2}.
 The right hand sides and the approximation errors were computed by a quadrature formula which is exact for polynomials of degree nineteen $(19)$.